 At this moment you may ask: ’If serverless is so perfect then why isn’t everything serverless?’
 Well, serverless is not perfect.
 It is an excellent tool but it should be used in proper cases by experienced professionals.

-I’ve already mentioned that serverless solutions could be not cost effective.
-Before proposing serverless approach to our partner we always do a calculation based on customer’s statistics or predictions.
+I’ve already mentioned that serverless solutions could be not cost-effective.
+Before proposing a serverless approach to our partner we always do a calculation based on the customer’s statistics or predictions.
 Cost differences between a traditional and serverless solution could be large.

 - Big systems as a challenge

 It is easy to configure and develop small serverless applications.
 It is much harder to provide a big system using this approach.
 You’ve probably heard about dependency or event hell.
 In a serverless approach you can have another one: functions hell.
-But with Infrastructure as a Code (IaaS) approach, proper versioning and testing strategy in experienced team big systems are deliverable.
+But with the Infrastructure as a Code (IaaS) approach, proper versioning and testing strategy with an experienced team, big systems are deliverable.

 - Limited time

-In some clouds, time of function execution is limited (for example to 15 minutes), while in others there are no limits.
+In some clouds, the time of function execution is limited (for example to 15 minutes), while in others there are no limits.
 But generally, functions should be executed quickly without much I/O. If you have long-running computations in your system or a lot of heavy I/O operations, then probably serverless is not for you.
-Traditional containerised application should be faster and cheaper.
+The traditional containerised application should be faster and cheaper.

 - Vendor locked-in

-Even in an example of simplest serverless solution we’ve used 3 AWS specific services: API Gateway, Lambda, DynamoDB.
-Of course, in other clouds we’ll find similar ones (in Azure: API Management, Functions, CosmosDB).
+Even in an example of the simplest serverless solution we’ve used 3 AWS specific services: API Gateway, Lambda, DynamoDB.
+Of course, in other clouds, we’ll find similar ones (in Azure: API Management, Functions, CosmosDB).
 Similar, but not the same.
 Potential migration won’t be for free.
-Fortunately, there are tools like serverless framework that allow you to deploy your serverless solution to different clouds.
+Fortunately, there are tools like a serverless framework that allow you to deploy your serverless solution to different clouds.